 Employees who have not worked for a full year will be entitled to five days' unpaid leave.
+Employers can elect to provide more than the statutory minimum paternity leave.

 4.5 Are there any other parental leave rights that employers have to observe?